 When you choose to work on your brand with JUMP, we take you through all the different ways you can use colour in your brand, and why you should be using them.
-Every decision behind your brand, especially colours, has a reason.
+Every decision made towards creating your brand (especially colours) has a reason behind it.

 Ensuring your brand style guide colours are consistent

 When choosing colours for your brand, you should always make sure they are consistent.
 For example, if you chose a certain green, you should make sure the same exact green is used every time.
 The last thing you want is for your brand to be using a bright neon green if you were originally intending to use a pale sage green.